jph6366/jph6366/README.md

 ✨ _Mission Goals_ ✨

-- teach my pug dog JavaScript using [pug syntax](https://github.com/pugjs/pug/tree/master/packages/pug)
+- teach my pug dog HTML using [pug syntax](https://github.com/pugjs/pug/tree/master/packages/pug)
 - invent computers for the beach or invent beach for the computers?
 - to infinity and beyond